flutter/website/src/docs/cookbook/lists/floating-app-bar.md

 [`CustomScrollView`](https://docs.flutter.io/flutter/widgets/CustomScrollView-class.html).
 Flutter provides the
 [`SliverAppBar`](https://docs.flutter.io/flutter/material/SliverAppBar-class.html)
-Widget out of the box!
+Widget out of the box.
 Much like the normal `AppBar` widget, you can use the `SliverAppBar` to display a title, tabs, images and more.

 However, the `SliverAppBar` also gives you the ability to create a "floating" app bar that scrolls offscreen as the user scrolls down the list.
-Furthermore, you can configure the `SliverAppBar` to shrink and expand as the user scrolls!
+Furthermore, you can configure the `SliverAppBar` to shrink and expand as the user scrolls.

 To achieve this effect:

   1. Start with an app bar that displays only a title
   2. Set the `floating` property to `true`.
-This allows users to quickly reveal the app bar when they being scrolling up the list!
+This allows users to quickly reveal the app bar when they being scrolling up the list.
   3. Add a `flexibleSpace` widget that will fill the available `expandedHeight`.

 <!-- skip -->